sr4001/simplemindedrobot/content/blog/ai-artificial-but-not-so-intelligent/index.md

   description: Explore the limits of AI systems and why they fall short of true intelligence,
     despite their impressive capabilities in pattern recognition and data processing.
   noindex: false
-  title: 'AI: Artificial but not so Intelligent - The Limits of Current AI Systems'
+  title: "AI: Artificial but not so Intelligent - The Limits of Current AI Systems"
 summary: Explore the limits of AI systems and why they fall short of true intelligence, despite their impressive capabilities in pattern recognition and data processing.
 tags:
   - AI limitations
   - machine learning
   - philosophy of mind
   - chinese room argument
   - turing test
   - AGI
   - narrow AI
   - AI ethics
-title: 'AI: Artificial but not so Intelligent - The Limits of Current AI Systems'
+title: "AI: Artificial but not so Intelligent - The Limits of Current AI Systems"
 weight: 50
 ---